-By George, an affair to remember
+By George, an Affair to Remember

-Living in a small village near a small town in Wiltshire is lovely, says George Baker, synonymous for many with Detective Chief Inspector Wexford in ITV’s The Ruth Rendell Mysteries.
+Living in a small village near a small town in Wiltshire is lovely, says George Baker, synonymous for many with Detective Chief Inspector Wexford in ITV’s Ruth Rendell Mysteries.
 “They all know me,” he enthuses, “although one of them stopped me in the pedestrian precinct in Devizes recently and said, ‘I could spit in your eye’.”
 So it’s not that lovely, then?
 But George is laughing heartily.
 “It was because of the Brigitte Bardot thing.
 He was incredibly jealous.”

 Ah, yes, the Brigitte Bardot thing.
 This particular ‘thing’ occupies a mere half-page of George’s truly fascinating autobiography, just published, but the media landed on it like a vulture on roadkill.
 It recalls a quick fling between our solid TV copper and one of the sex symbols of the 20th Century.
 It was over in a flash, and George admits he could have left it out of the book.
 Strictly speaking, it was a skeleton in his cupboard.
 None of us knew about it, and George was married at the time.